 Students attend an annual two-day retreat with faculty members to present their research; assess their progress, program design, and implementation; and take short courses.
 The retreat may include field excursions to aquatic habitats, power production sites, dams, and water management and agricultural sites to discuss cross-cutting issues in the field.

 All NRT students are encouraged to become members of the Resilience Alliance Young Scholars group.
 This international community meets virtually to work on comparative case studies, theory advancement, and co-learning.

-NRT students are encouraged to take part in the Elementary Education Science Enhancement Project, a community project that exposes low-income, urban elementary school students to the challenges of the environment and environmental science through after-school programs led by graduate students in the School of Natural Resources.
+NRT students are encouraged to take part leading the Science Education Partnership Award (SEPA) science camps or the Elementary Education Science Enhancement Project.
+SEPA science camps are held for Native American middle schoolers from throughout Nebraska.
+The Elementary Education Science Enhancement Project is a community project that exposes low-income, urban elementary school students to the challenges of the environment and environmental science through after-school programs led by graduate students in the School of Natural Resources.
 This program is designed to increase the participation of students from underrepresented groups in science.
 The outreach focus will be upon challenges in managing FEWS-dominated watersheds.